bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 - Breaking: setting dontAppendL removed: templates with language-id at the end removed.

 - Breaking: setup.ts and constants.ts removed.
 The .typoscript files are still there.

+Version 8.0.1:
+- New Flexform settings: newsletterExtension and table. "other" sets html to -1.

+- Second Widget fixed.
+Backend preview fixed again.
+Import task fixed for TYPO3 13.